strick/cis6614-sql-injection-analyzer/README.md

 ## Installation Instuctions
 Please follow the following steps to install MEN Injection Guard onto your system along with its vunreable test application

-### TLDR
+### Quick Setup (Use Existing MongoDb Server)
 1) Install Node.js and NPM
 2) Clone this repo to your machine
+3) Create .env files in the root directory and in the /unsecure-app directory
+4) Update the .env files with the supplied connection details
-3) Navigate to the root directory and start the application with "node app.js"
+5) Navigate to the root directory (/) and start the application with "node app.js"
+6) Navigate to /unsecure-app and run "node app.js"
 4) Go to http://localhost:3000

 ### Prereqs